bh-premnath-git/global-transfer-ui/README.md

    npm run dev
    ```
    - Opens at `http://localhost:5173` with hot module reloading
-   - MSW mocks are enabled by default for development
    - React Query Devtools available in development mode

 4. **Build for production**